dtcalabro/libDCWeather/README.md

 - [X] Set the weather auto update interval (default is 5 minutes)
 - [X] Set the distance threshold to consider the location as changed (default is 1 mile)
 - [X] Choose whether to support severe weather alerts, which applies to both condition strings and images (default is NO)
-- [X] Set the temperature unit (default is the user's prefered unit)
+- [X] Set the temperature unit (default is the user's preferred unit)
-- [X] Set the speed unit (default is the user's prefered unit)
+- [X] Set the speed unit (default is the user's preferred unit)
 - [ ] Multilingual support

-## I am a user, where can I get this?
+## I am a user; where can I get this?

-I should preface that this library does not do anything on its own.
+I should preface by saying that this library does not do anything on its own.
 It is meant to be used by developers in their projects.

 With that being said, if you still wish to install this library, it can be downloaded from my repository at <https://dtcalabro.github.io/repo>.

-## I am a developer, how do I integrate this into my project?
+## I am a developer; how do I integrate this into my project?

 If you wish to integrate this library into your project, you can follow the instructions below.